Specialization in Reading

 Required Courses (4 courses; 18 quarter units)

-Candidates in the Reading Specialization are required to upload assignments in the Reading Specialization electronic Presentation Portfolio in eCollege.
+Candidates in the Reading Specialization are required to upload assignments in the Reading Specialization Electronic Presentation Portfolio.

-Completion of the reading specialization may qualify candidates for a state of California Reading Certificate.
-Upon successful completion, the candidate should contact their credential program specialist for information about the California Reading Certificate.
-All courses must be taken at National University No coursework is accepted from another university for this program and no substitutions are allowed.
+Completion of the reading specialization may qualify candidates for a state of California Added Authorization in Reading.
+Upon successful completion, the candidate should contact their credential program specialist for information about applying for the California Reading Certificate Added Authorization.
+All courses must be taken at National University.
+No coursework is accepted from another university for this program and no substitutions are allowed.